Let’s look at your options.

 Step 4: Complete your Entrance Counseling

-Students that borrow loans under the Federal Direct Loan program are required to complete entrance counseling before their loan can be released.
-Your UMA student finance advisor will provide this document to you by email.
-It must be completed electronically and submitted back to your student financial advisor.
+Students who borrow loans under the Federal Direct Loan program are required to complete entrance counseling before their loan can be released.
+Log in to the Puma Den (UMA Student Portal) and click My Documents on the left-hand side to access the form.

 Step 5: Sign your Master Promissory Note